donnemartin/haxor-news/README.md

 >
 > *-[Source](https://www.reddit.com/user/foxingworth)*

-Spend a lot of time on the terminal?
-Spend a lot of time on Hacker News?

 `haxor-news` brings Hacker News to the terminal, allowing you to **view** and **filter** linked web pages and comments without leaving your command line.

 * Posts